Chapter One: May 27th 1942

 As Joachim opened the door and ushered Hanala inside.
 He did not notice the frown on her face.

 The doors to the waiting room flung open, startling the staff and the shaken and wounded Hans Klein as he sat there being double checked by several doctors and nurses.

-"I know, I suppose to meet him."
-Eichmann cut the Oberscharführer off.
+"I know, I suppose to meet him there," Eichmann cut the Oberscharführer off.
 "Instead the Führer gets news that Heydrich is wounded.
-Himmler is on the next flight to Prague and I need an answer to give him and the Fuhrer.
+Himmler is on the next flight to Prague and I need an answer to give him and the Führer.
 So it is in your best interest to provide what you know!"

 Klein nodded stupidly.